Answers to some of our most commonly received questions.

 Leaf collection usually begins in October and runs until the weather no longer allows us to collect leaves.

 You can put your leaves out for collection in 2 ways.
-You can place your large leaf piles between the curb and the sidewalk for pick-up by the leaf vacuum, or you can bag your leaves in clear plastic or paper recyclable bags.
+You can place your large leaf piles between the curb and the sidewalk for pick-up by the leaf vacuum, or you can bag your leaves in paper recyclable bags.
 If you place your leaves in a pile for the vacuum truck, please do not put the piles in the road.
 This obstructs traffic, plugs up storm drains, and can create a hazard if children play in the piles.
 Please do not mix any other material with the leaf piles, as it can damage our equipment.

 These types of bags are required for two reasons.
-Clear bags allow us to distinguish between leaf bags and garbage bags.
+Paper recyclable bags allow us to distinguish between leaf bags and garbage bags.
 We recycle all the leaves we collect, and do not want to throw your leaf bags in the garbage truck, and pay unnecessary landfill fees.
 Paper recyclable bags allow us to recycle the bags along with the leaves.

 If you bag your leaves, they will be picked up on your regular scheduled garbage day, by a separate crew.
 Your leaves will not be picked up by the garbage truck, as we recycle the leaves.
 If you place your leaves in a pile at the curb, they will usually be picked up once per week.
 It takes us at least 6 days, including Saturdays, to make one complete pass of the entire village.
 We will not return to your area again until the entire village has been picked.
 It is difficult to predict when we will be in your area, as leaf collection is time consuming and dependent on how much is out on a given day.